It has been 10 years since Weekdone started providing teams like yours with world leading team management and

 When: Weekly or Bi-Weekly

 One-on-ones are an important meeting to have with each team member.
 This gives you the opportunity to really dive into areas that you don’t have the time or opportunity in other meetings.
 If you notice that lately their response to the engagement survey questions has been recorded as having low energy levels or low team spirit, use your one-on-one to find out more.

 During a 1:1, you want to avoid open-ended questions such as “How are things going?”, as you are more likely to get a simple answer (like “fine”).
-Also, you don’t want to waste your 1:1 time with questions regarding tasks or projects – that is what a status report update is for.
+Also, you don’t want to waste your 1:1 time with questions regarding tasks or projects – that is what a progress report is for.

 Generally, you should be having 1:1 meetings weekly or bi weekly.
 Because these are regular, only ask a few questions during each meeting and really dive deep.